otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 07 - Authentication, Permissions and Strategy Pattern.md

 Write a second custom permission class of your own that isn't a variation on ownership, and apply it to `StudioClassViewSet`.
 It should express a rule your app genuinely needs, for example only allowing classes to be added to a studio that the requester owns, or blocking deletion of a class that already has bookings once you have them.

 Use DRF's permissions documentation to find whichever hook fits your rule best, since your rule may need to inspect the request body rather than an existing object, which neither example above did.
 In your README, name the rule in one sentence, explain which hook you used and why the other one couldn't express it, and describe what you had to test to be confident it actually holds.

+Include the curl commands you used, and make sure they cover the rejection _and_ the success, in the style of section 5.2.
+A permission demonstrated only by things it blocks hasn't been demonstrated.

 ---